gradle/gradle/design-docs/jdk9-support.md

 [gradle/java9.gradle](gradle/java9.gradle) adds both unit and integration test tasks executing on JDK 9.
  Once JDK 9 has been fully supported, jdk9 specific test tasks should be removed along with `[gradle/java9.gradle]`

-# Feature: Support Java 9 language and runtime features
+# Milestone: Support Java 9 language and runtime features

 Goal: full support of the Java 9 module system, and its build and runtime features